SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 Industry customers who need a large number of virtualized environments that can be delivered quickly and privately deployed, for rapid deployment and management of scientific research projects and training systems.

 ## Delivery Mode
-SCloudStack is positioned as lightweight delivery, 3 nodes can build a production environment and can be smoothly expanded, and provides unified resource scheduling and management, supporting pure software, hyper-converged all - in-one machines and hyper-converged cabinets The delivery mode can effectively reduce the cost of user management and maintenance, and provide users with a safe, reliable, independent and controllable cloud service platform.
+SCloudStack is positioned as lightweight delivery, 3 nodes can build a production environment and can be smoothly expanded, and provides unified resource scheduling and management, supporting pure software, hyper-converged all-in-one machines and hyper-converged cabinets The delivery mode can effectively reduce the cost of user management and maintenance, and provide users with a safe, reliable, independent and controllable cloud service platform.

-- Pure software delivery
+- Pure software delivery <br/>
 The customer provides the hardware server, network equipment and related infrastructure for the operation of the cloud platform, and SCloud provides SCloudStack lightweight private cloud software; usually in the case of complete infrastructure network facilities, SCloudStack software can be deployed and delivered within 2 hours.